 Timber will be sorted and where reusable will be prioritised for re-use as follows:

-- Allocated to council (for re-use on local community projects)
+- allocated to council and DEW (for re-use on local community projects); and

-- Made available to interested parties. (registered interested parties)
+- made available to registered interested parties. register details here

 It is anticipated that a substantial amount of timber will be unsuitable for re-purposing and will be disposed of.

-Until the timber structure is decommissioned DIT will not be able to determine the quantities of timber that may be available to interested parties.
+Until the timber structure is decommissioned the Department will not be able to determine the quantities of timber that may be available to interested parties.